In dialogue with the founders of EcoBirdy: Recycling discarded plastic toys into colorful designer furniture for kids

 4. You believe in?
 What is the good and the right thing.
 We strive to act socially and environmentally conscious.
 Fair business practices are therefore an integral part of our ethos.
 We translate these values into every step of our business.
 To be honest, though, this is not always the fastest and easiest way.

-5. What is your vision for the future?
+5. Your vision for the future?
 Continue to research materials and deepen relationships with our partners.
 We look forward to working with like-minded international brands to make a bigger impact together.
 In our opinion, climate change and other global environmental issues are not being resolved by a change in a single industry.
 It therefore requires a completely new methodology for the entire supply chain and throughout the economic system.